 Ever since I can remember, Dad would pour himself a few cups of black coffee in the morning and sip it while sitting in his favorite armchair.
 Although the brand varied, he always bought a dark roast flavor and never added any milk, cream, or sugar.
 I assumed Grandpa drank his the same way…

 So I was surprised to learn that he always took his coffee with milk or cream!
-When I found out on the second-to-last day of their visit, I offered Grandpa some of this Skinny Pumpkin Spice Coffee Creamer to add to his morning cups, and half of the batch disappeared before they drove back home.
+When I found out towards the end of their visit, I offered Grandpa some of this Healthy Pumpkin Spice Coffee Creamer to add to his morning cups… And half of the batch disappeared before they drove back home two days later.

 That’s quite the compliment!